apache/drill/_docs/connect-a-data-source/090-mongodb-plugin-for-apache-drill.md

 ---
 ## Overview

-You can leverage the power of Apache Drill to query data without any upfront schema definitions.
-Drill enables you to create an architecture that works with nested and dynamic schemas, making it the perfect SQL query tool to use on NoSQL databases, such as MongoDB.

-As of Apache Drill 0.6, you can configure MongoDB as a Drill data source.
-Drill provides a mongodb format plugin to connect to MongoDB, and run queries on the data using ANSI SQL.
+Drill provides a mongodb format plugin to connect to MongoDB, and run queries to read, but not to write, the Mongo data ANSI SQL.
+You do not need any upfront schema definitions.

-This tutorial assumes that you have Drill installed locally (embedded mode), as well as MongoDB.
+This procedures in this section assume that you have Drill installed locally (embedded mode), as well as MongoDB.
 Examples in this tutorial use zip code aggregation data provided by MongoDB.
-Before You Begin provides links to download tools and data used throughout the tutorial.
+Before You Begin provides links to download tools and data.

 {% include startnote.html %}A local instance of Drill is used in this tutorial for simplicity. {% include endnote.html %}